 Can payday loans take you to court?
-Those suffering from financial hardship often find themselves feeling like they are drowning in debt and unable to pay their bills.
+Those suffering from financial hardship often find themselves feeling like they are drowning in debt and can’t get out.
 Medical bills, credit card debt, and other expenses can leave people vulnerable to predatory lending options like payday loans.
-But unfortunately, payday loans can often make your financial situation worse.
+But unfortunately, payday loans typically have APRs running as high as 400%, which can often make your financial situation worse.

 If you have an unpaid payday loan and are worried about being taken to small claims court, know that there are steps you can take to avoid this.
 Keep reading to learn what payday lenders can do if you don’t pay back your loan and how to rectify the issue as quickly as possible.